kaa/dl-docker/README.md

 ### Data Sharing
 See [Docker container persistence](#docker-container-persistence).
 Consider this: You have a script that you've written on your host machine.
 You want to run this in the container and get the output data (say, a trained model) back into your host.
 The way to do this is using a [Shared Volume](#docker-container-persistence).
 By passing in the `-v /sharedfolder/:/root/sharedfolder` to the CLI, we are sharing the folder between the host and the container, with persistence.
 You could copy your script into `/sharedfolder` folder on the host, execute your script from inside the container (located at `/root/sharedfolder`) and write the results data back to the same folder.
 This data will be accessible even after you kill the container.

-## What is Docker?
-[Docker](https://www.docker.com/what-docker) itself has a great answer to this question.

-Docker is based on the idea that one can package code along with its dependencies into a self-contained unit.
-In this case, we start with a base Ubuntu 14.04 image, a bare minimum OS.
-When we build our initial Docker image using `docker build`, we install all the deep learning frameworks and its dependencies on the base, as defined by the `Dockerfile`.
-This gives us an image which has all the packages we need installed in it.
-We can now spin up as many instances of this image as we like, using the `docker run` command.
-Each instance is called a _container_.
-Each of these containers can be thought of as a fully functional and isolated OS with all the deep learning libraries installed in it.

-## Why do I need a Docker?
-Installing all the deep learning frameworks to coexist and function correctly is an exercise in dependency hell.
-Unfortunately, given the current state of DL development and research, it is almost impossible to rely on just one framework.
-This Docker is intended to provide a solution for this use case.

-If you would rather install all the frameworks yourself manually, take a look at this guide: [Setting up a deep learning machine from scratch](https://github.com/saiprashanths/dl-setup)

 ### Do I really need an all-in-one container?
 No. The provided all-in-one solution is useful if you have dependencies on multiple frameworks (say, load a pre-trained Caffe model, finetune it, convert it to Tensorflow and continue developing there) or if you just want to play around with the various frameworks.